 The default way that rank and file Democrats think of MAGA voters is that they are “stupid,” by which they mean low IQ.
 While it is true that MAGA voters are typically poorly educated (Trump: “I love the poorly educated”) (2/3 of MAGA voters are NOT college educated, while half of Democratic voters are college educated), that does not make them stupid.
-Intelligence may correlate with education but not in a causal way.
+And they feel disrespected, not without cause, by their better educated sisters and brothers.
+Intelligence may correlate with education but history is replete with brilliant minds of little formal education and foolish PhDs.
 In addition, my own definition of stupidity is stupid by choice (“don’t bother me with facts, my mind is already made up”), not by low IQ.
-And stupid by choice (let’s call is “operational stupidity”) is much more pernicious than stupid by low IQ.
-A clinical word that describes this way of thinking is “confirmation bias” (“I will only listen to news sources that support my own beliefs”).
-But does confirmation bias belong only to MAGA voters?
-Hell, no!
+And stupid by choice (let’s call it “operational stupidity”) is much more pernicious than stupid by low IQ.
+The clinical word that describes this kind of lazy and stubborn stupidity is “confirmation bias” (“I will only listen to news sources that support my own beliefs”).
+But confirmation bias is not exclusive to MAGA voters.
 A MAGA voter listens to Truth Social and Fox News, but a liberal voter listens to MSNBC and late night talk TV.
-Not only is confirmation bias not restricted to MAGA voters, but it seems to be universal among humans.
+Indeed, confirmation bias seems to be universal among humans.
 So, maybe we are all kinda stupid, apparently no one likes admitting he was wrong!
-Or likes to THINK, rather than react!
+Or likes to THINK, rather than react without thought!

-But more important than the educational divide is the Rural/Urban divide.
-Cities vote Democratic, country votes Republican.
-But there are tens of millions more city voters than country voters, so try to explain Trump’s winning elections.
+But more important than the intellectual and educational divide is the Rural/Urban divide.
+City dwellers vote Democratic, country dwellers vote Republican.
+But there are tens of millions more city voters than country voters, so how do you explain Trump’s winning elections?

-I would suggest that the underlying trait of MAGA voters is that they are populists!
+I would suggest, finally, that the underlying trait of MAGA voters is that they are populists!
 Whazzat?
 A populist is someone who is disgusted with establishment politics.
-Everyday Americans have a right to be disgusted with both parties (“a pox on both their houses”), as both parties have abandoned everyday Americans in favor of Big Money.
-The rise of independent voters is proof of the power of populism.
-Independents now make up 45% of the electorate!
-Trump never claimed to be a classical Republican, but he surely appealed to populist Americans!
+Everyday Americans have a right to be disgusted with both parties (“a pox on both their houses”), as both parties have abandoned everyday Americans in favor of their Big Money donors.
+Especially Democrats, who had always courted these average Americans, but stopped delivering decades ago.
+The rise of independent voters is proof of the power of populism (independents now make up 45% of the electorate)!
+Trump never claimed to be a classical Republican, but he surely appeals to populist Americans!

 But so did Bernie Sanders.
-Here is where things get interesting!
+Here is where things get really interesting!

 Number 1: Bernie Sanders is the most popular American politician today, leading Donald Trump by 18 favorability points.
 Second only to Michelle and Barack Obama and Arnold (“I’ll be back!”), all inactive politicians.

 Number 2: In 2016, before the Democratic National Convention anointed Hillary Clinton as its presidential candidate, polls comparing Clinton vs Trump and Sanders vs Trump showed Sanders outperforming Clinton by decisive 5-10 point margins.
 You will have to dig into all the polls on RCP’s site to see meaningful (same dates, same states) comparisons.
-In addition, there are those who are quite convinced that without Sanders’ supporters voting for Trump, Clinton would have won the presidency.
+In addition, many are convinced that without Sanders’ supporters voting for Trump, Clinton would have won the presidency.
+Many, if not most, populists had been Democratic voters who got fed up waiting for their party to deliver what they kept promising.
+And, yes, race has played a role in (white) populism, too.

 Conclusion: populism in the form of independent voters is the biggest voting bloc in the country today, and Trump won by being an anti-establishment populist and by not having to compete against the much more popular populist, Bernie Sanders.